I was recently interviewed by a Spanish newspaper "The View", although this may be long winded, this is the about page, this is me and my story.

-A. I picked up my first camera just over five years ago, shortly before my son “Koen” was born.
+A. I picked up my first camera in 2010, shortly before my son “Koen” was born.
 The objective then was to gain the confidence and skill to properly record him growing up; however I was soon taking pictures of everything and anything – and surprisingly some of them were quite good!
 I quickly developed a real passion for photography and worked hard to learn how to use the camera and lenses effectively.

 Five years on and the rest as they say is history!